Meditation | Seven Practices That Make You A More Attractive Man

 For me, I love meditating in my meditation chamber, which is a specific room in my house dedicated to meditation and relaxation.

-Firstly, I know that when I come in here, it is a calm, safe, and relaxed place.
-As soon as I enter the room, my nervous system decompresses.
+- I know that when I come in here, it is a calm, safe, and relaxed place

 The reason why this is effective is that when I leave this room and I go out and about in my usual way; if I am ever stressed, anxious or worried, as soon as I think about this room, or return to it, my nervous system calms.